jessebmiller/treacherous-winds/src/playbooks/sorcerer.md

 Ask the GM what you want to find out.

 Determine the level of [arcane complexity](../magic/arcane.md#arcane-omplexity).
-The GM decides which, if any, are risks and what those risks are.
-The remaining levels of complexity are the number of hits needed for a full clear answer.
+There is a risk of obfucation (confusing or misleading answers) for each level of complexity.
+The GM may replace any risk of obfucation with a risk of their own as they prefer.

 Roll as many dice as you want.

-You may use hits to avoid risks.
-The rest determine how much you learn.
-If there are hits left but fewer than you need for a full clear answer, the GM will give you a partial and obfuscated true answer.
+Spend hits to avoid risks one for one.

 Check for arcane fallout.